The Danger of Deepfakes: A New Form of Security Threat

 Dangers of Deepfakes

-While many people disregard the possible dangers of deepfakes, such technology is cause for concern.
-As deepfakes become more sophisticated and easier to create, they become a potent tool for scammers.
+While many people disregard the possible dangers of deepfakes, such technology is a big cause for concern.
+As deepfakes become more sophisticated and easier to create, they become a potent tool for scammers and malicious people.

-While deepfake technology is still in its infancy, it remains a danger to businesses worldwide.
-So long as you stay alert and look for warning signs, however, you should be able to avoid business fraud.
+While AI technology that enables deepfakes is still in its infancy stages of development, this type of AI fraud remains a danger to businesses and individual worldwide.
+But, so long as you stay alert and look out for warning signs of AI fraud, you should be able to avoid deepfakes.

 - Unnatural speech rhythm